altundalyusuf/altundalyusuf/README.md

 - 🔭 I’m a **Computer Engineer**

-- 🌱 I’m currently learning **React, Node.js, MongoDB and Express.js and more...**
+- 🌱 I’m currently learning and developing with **React, Node.js, MongoDB and Express.js and more...**

 - 👨‍💻 All of my projects are available at [https://github.com/altundalyusuf?tab=repositories](https://github.com/altundalyusuf?tab=repositories)